System and network requirements

 System requirements

-The DigiCert® agent software runs on Linux and Windows systems, with the following requirements:
+The DigiCert agent software runs on Windows and Linux servers with the following requirements:

 Network requirements